SandeepanMahapatra/Machine-Learning-Notebooks/Airplane Crash Severity Dataset/README.md

 # Predicting Severity of Aircraft crash

 ## Objective
-- We have to predict the severity of the aircraft crash (Malignant or Benign).
+- We have to predict the severity of the aircraft crash.

 ## Approach & Implementation